Lectem/Worldstone/README.md

 You can tweak the configuration using the following CMake variable (I suggest using cmake-gui)
 * ENABLE_LTO : Use link time optimization on non debug builds if available
+* CMAKE_PREFIX_PATH : You might need to add your Qt path to this variable

+### On Windows

+- In case where you can't run the tools from Visual (and don't want to copy the DLLs), add the QTDIR environment variable with the Qt path as value (example : C:\Qt\5.7\msvc2015_64) then add %QTDIR%\bin and %QTDIR%\plugins to your PATH variable.

 ## Short-term objectives
 * DC6/DCC viewer